-At Chicago Law, we take pride in a diverse student body.
+At UChicago Law, we take pride in a diverse student body.
 Take some time to click through these student profiles to learn why some of our students chose to come here, how they get involved at the Law School, and the kind of experiences they have had.